arouvari/chess_ai/docs/testing.md

     mapped correctly and starting turn is for white.
 Move making and move handling functions are tested.
 There is a test for the correct chess notation(UCI) generation.
 One position is tested for checking if king is in check.
+Testing for the evaluation function is provided.

 What types of inputs were used for testing:
     Move generation tests use simple legal starting moves as test inputs.